iron-io/docs/worker/reference/api/index.md

 - `iam_instance_profile`:
     - `default`: none
     - `details`:The value should be a struct containing either an arn or name string value.
 Please refer to AWS documentation for details about IAM Instance Profiles.
 You may need to add an Action: `iam:PassRole` with your instanceProfile as the Resource to the IAM Policy for the account that creates instances.
+- `eips`:
+    - `default`: none
+    - `details`: The is the IP set in which all instances must live on.
+An empty set or absent property means the use of dynamic public IPs, or subnet's default public IP configuration.
+The IPs fed here must have been created first in AWS Elastic IP console.
+Be sure that the created IPs are actually compatible with the cluster network configuration, i.e. do not try to use a VPC-only EIP in a EC2-Classic cluster.
+The number of instances is locked to the amount of IPs, thus if there are more expected instances than the available IPs, it will fail creating/updating the cluster.
+The exhaustion of available IPs will block the creation of new instances.
 - `block_device_mappings`:
     - `default`: none
     - `details`: It is used to attach additional EBS volumes or instance stores on launch.
 Refer to the AWS Block Device Mapping